DimEvil/mijnvismaat-occurrences/README.md

-# MijnVisMaat-occurrences
- data publication Mijn Vismaat

-# Mijn Vismaat Occurrences collected in Belgium
+# MijnVISmaat - Exotic fish occurrences in Belgium

 ## Rationale

-This repository contains the functionality to standardize the data of _Mijn vismaat occurrences in Belgium to a [Darwin Core Occurrence](https://www.gbif.org/dataset-classes) that can be harvested by [GBIF](http://www.gbif.org).
+This repository contains the functionality to standardize the data of _MijnVISmaat - Exotic fish occurrences in Belgium_ to a [Darwin Core Occurrence](https://www.gbif.org/dataset-classes) that can be harvested by [GBIF](http://www.gbif.org).

 ## Workflow